top of page

 https://www.kansan.com/arts_and_culture/local-artists-showcase-various-unique-pieces-during-weekend-art-in-the-park-event/article_cdbe9e82-589b-11ee-97a0-d7e5e321c738.html

-Sources for more information about "Fast Fashion" and the textile industry:
+Sources for more information about environmental issues and "Fast Fashion" and the textile industry:

 https://www.fashionrevolution.org/